openstack-archive/senlin/doc/source/contributor/testing.rst

 Writing an API Test Case
 ------------------------

-When new APIs are added or existing APIs are changed, an API test case should be added to the :file:`senlin/tests/tempest/api` sub-directory, based on the resources impacted by the change.
+API tests are hosted in the `senlin-tempest-plugin` project.
+When new APIs are added or existing APIs are changed, an API test case should be added to the :file:`senlin_tempest_plugin/tests/api` sub-directory, based on the resources impacted by the change.

-Each test case should derive from the class :class:`senlin.tests.tempest.api.base.BaseSenlinAPITest`.
+Each test case should derive from the class :class:`senlin_tempest_plugin.tests.api.base.BaseSenlinAPITest`.
 Positive test cases should be separated from negative ones.
 We don't encourage combining more than one test case into a single method, unless there is an obvious reason.

-To improve the readability of the test cases, Senlin has provided a utility module which can be leveraged - :file:`senlin/tests/tempest/common/utils.py`.
+To improve the readability of the test cases, Senlin has provided a utility module which can be leveraged - :file:`senlin_tempest_plugin/common/utils.py`.

 Running API Tests